 When I asked my oldest what he wanted for his birthday dessert, he wisely replied, anything you need to make for your blog.
 I had selected this Boston Cream Pie Poke Cake for January’s #TwoSweetiePies, so it became a celebratory dessert!

 Boston Cream Pie Poke Cake

 Poke cakes are still all the rage.
 Allowing pudding or doctored up sweetened condensed milk to infuse into a baked cake makes for a super moist dessert.
-The components are similar to a Boston Cream Pie which is actually a vanilla butter cake filled with pastry cream and topped with a chocolate glaze.
+The components for this Boston cream pie poke cake are similar to the classic Boston cream pie, which is actually a vanilla butter cake filled with pastry cream and topped with a chocolate glaze.
 To make it even easier, instant vanilla pudding is used in lieu of the more complicated French creme patisserie.
 The family went nuts for this cake.
 And I sent some leftovers home with the birthday boy.
 His roommate sent him a text asking if he could have another piece!
 Winner all around.

 Two Sweetie Pies

 Thanks again to my lovely friend, Danielle, for another magnificent recipe!
 She is my go-to blogger for decadent treats.
 I promise you will love whatever you try from her blog!!!
 We share a recipe from each other’s sites every second Monday of the month.

 Check out Danielle’s take on this Boston Cream Pie Poke Cake as well as her social media sites!
 Make sure to check out which of my recipes she made this month, too.